Fast-BEV++: Fast by Algorithm, Deployable by Design: Experiments

-We empirically validate our framework on the nuScenes val set against a spectrum of state-of-the-art methods.
-As shown in Table 1, our FastBEV++ demonstrates a superior balance between performance and efficiency.
-With a ResNet-50 backbone, our camera-only model achieves a competitive 0.478 NDS, surpassing both the original Fast-BEV (0.477 NDS) and the strong depth-based baseline, BEVDepth-R50 (0.475 NDS).
-This result corroborates that our decomposed, deployment-friendly view transformation enhances performance.
-When our end-to-end depth-aware fusion is activated (C\&D modality), the performance is further elevated to 0.359 mAP and 0.488 NDS, significantly outperforming all counterparts with similar architectural complexity.
+We validate our framework on the nuScenes \textit{val} set against leading methods, as shown in Table~\ref{tab:nuscenes_comparison}.
+Our results demonstrate that Fast-BEV++ achieves exceptional performance.

+Our lightweight (R50) version, adopting a camera-only approach, achieves a highly competitive NDS score of 0.478, outperforming the original Fast-BEV (0.477 NDS) as well as the strong depth-based baseline BEVDepth (R50) (0.475 NDS).
+This empirical result validates that our decomposed, and deployment-efficient view transformation module inherently confers a performance gain for visual perception.
+Building on this foundation, activating our end-to-end depth-aware fusion mechanism (C\&D) further elevates the model’s performance to 0.359 mAP and 0.488 NDS, representing a substantial improvement over all baseline methods with comparable architectural complexity.
-An ablation study was conducted to isolate the impact of our proposed modifications.
-As detailed in the table, when compared to the Fast-BEV-R101 baseline, our FastBEV++(R101) model demonstrates an improved mean Average Precision (mAP) of 0.414 over 0.413.
-This result highlights the effectiveness of the fastbev++ enhancements in refining the model's feature representation for more accurate 3D object detection.

-These findings suggest that a principled focus on deployment tractability, far from being a constraint, can act as a catalyst for developing more robust and ultimately superior perception systems.

-Table1: Comparison on the nuScenes \textit{val} set. ``L'' denotes LiDAR, ``C'' denotes camera and ``D'' denotes Depth/LiDAR supervision. ``¶'' indicates our method with scale NMS and test-time augmentation

-Figure 2 illustrates the end-to-end inference speed, measured in frames per second (FPS), for the quantization of FP16 and INT8.
-The results reveal two key findings.
-First, the framework demonstrates strong scalability, with performance increasing predictably in correspondence with the hardware's computational capacity.
-Second, and more critically, the model exhibits substantial performance gains from INT8 quantization across all tested platforms.
-This is particularly evident on mainstream silicon such as the NVIDIA Orin X and T4, where inference speeds exceed 100 FPS.
-This pronounced susceptibility to low-precision optimization serves as strong evidence for the efficacy of our "Deployable by Design" philosophy.
-By architecting the view transformation with compiler-friendly primitives, FastBEV++ not only ensures portability but also effectively leverages the full acceleration potential of modern hardware, confirming its readiness for real-world, production-level deployment.
+Furthermore, our heavyweight (R101) version performs on par with leading methods.
+Given our core optimizations focus on inference acceleration and deployment efficiency, this result demonstrates its comprehensive performance.